jcybul/Carousel/README.md

 # DATABASE

-The database used for this proyect is a MySql database running locally on the Raspberry Pi, which makes acces to it very simple, this database is only running when the Raspberry Pi is tunrned on.
+The database used for this proyect is a MySql database running locally on the Raspberry Pi, which makes acces to it very simple, this database is only running when the Raspberry Pi is turned on.

 # USER-INTERFACE